spentbliss/dotfiles/README.md

 Stuff I use
 - Helix Text Editor
-  I use helix because it has built-in lsp support all you need is the lsp binary for the language you'll be using and your good to go now need to configure the lsp settings unless you want to customize it some more, also built-in tree-sitter, file picker, and the movement and text editing is just so intuitive.
+  I use helix because it has built-in lsp support all you need is the lsp binary for the language you'll be using and your good to go, no need to configure the lsp settings unless you want to customize it some more, also built-in tree-sitter, file picker, and the movement and text editing is just so intuitive.